microsoft/vso-extension-tools/README.md

 		"vsixPath": string;

         /**
-         * Array of account names to share this extension with */
+         * Array of account names to share this extension with.
+         */
         "shareWith": string[];

+        /**
+         * Url to the VSO Gallery.
+You will not need to set this (default should be fine).
+         */
+        "galleryUrl": string;
     }
 }
 ```